cockroachdb/docs/_includes/v21.1/orchestration/kubernetes-upgrade-cluster-helm.md

 1. Verify the overall health of your cluster using the [DB Console](ui-overview.html).
 On the **Overview**:
     - Under **Node Status**, make sure all nodes that should be live are listed as such.
 If any nodes are unexpectedly listed as suspect or dead, identify why the nodes are offline and either restart them or [decommission](#remove-nodes) them before beginning your upgrade.
 If there are dead and non-decommissioned nodes in your cluster, it will not be possible to finalize the upgrade (either automatically or manually).
     - Under **Replication Status**, make sure there are 0 under-replicated and unavailable ranges.
 Otherwise, performing a rolling upgrade increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.
-Therefore, it's important to identify and resolve the cause of range under-replication and/or unavailability before beginning your upgrade.
+Therefore, it's important to [identify and resolve the cause of range under-replication and/or unavailability](cluster-setup-troubleshooting.html#replication-issues) before beginning your upgrade.
     - In the **Node List**:
         - Make sure all nodes are on the same version.
-If any nodes are behind, upgrade them to the cluster's current version first, and then start this process over.
+If not all nodes are on the same version, upgrade them to the cluster's highest current version first, and then start this process over.
         - Make sure capacity and memory usage are reasonable for each node.
 Nodes must be able to tolerate some increase in case the new version uses more resources for your workload.
 Also go to **Metrics > Dashboard: Hardware** and make sure CPU percent is reasonable across the cluster.
 If there's not enough headroom on any of these metrics, consider [adding nodes](#add-nodes) to your cluster before beginning your upgrade.

 1. Review the [backward-incompatible changes in v21.1](../releases/v21.1.0.html#backward-incompatible-changes) and [deprecated features](../releases/v21.1.0.html#deprecations).
 If any affect your deployment, make the necessary changes before starting the rolling upgrade to v21.1.